imcmurray/quarkcoin-docker-node/README.md

 sudo docker attach --sig-proxy=false quarknode
 ```

 This is view only and you can quit out of that command (CTRL+c) without causing any damage to the container.
 If you don't see anything pop up for a while, keep in mind that it can take upto 45 minutes for the daemon to be happy and join the network.
-Once joined it'll start outputting network information.
+Once joined you'll see network information (assuming you're attached to the container).

 if you want to run additional commands in the container, say to look at your wallet, create new addresses, and or send Quark, then you'll need to do the following: